 Let’s take a look at how substance use has affected New York state.
 Here are the statistics:2

-- In 2019 and for the second consecutive year, Latinos in New York were the ethnic group with the highest rate of overdose-related incidents.
+Latinos in New York had the highest rate of overdose-related incidents.

 As a direct consequence of substance use, more people die yearly compared to the number of people involved in fatal motor vehicle accidents and incidents with firearms in New York.2 For example, there were 2,991 opioid-related deaths in the state in 2018, and excessive alcohol use contributes to over 4,000 deaths annually.3